 Figure 1 shows a deep drop in expenses after FY24.
 This is because FY24 is an actual enacted budget that includes added funds for both one-time needs as well as ongoing needs that the legislature has treated as a one-time expenditures.
-FY25-FY27 are so-called skinny budgets that just meets statutory requirements, nothing more.
+FY25-FY27 are so-called skinny budgets that just meet statutory requirements, nothing more.

 Where the revenue has a simple answer: lawmakers in their 2021 session during the Ducey Administration decided to dramatically lower income tax rates for wealthy people.
-The Grand

-Canyon Institute has referred to this as pizzas and Porsches-most tax filers will save enough to buy a pizza, while the wealthy will save enough to buy a Porsche.
+The Grand Canyon Institute has referred to this as pizzas and Porsches-most tax filers will save enough to buy a pizza-so may not even realize their income taxes changed, while the most wealthy will save enough to buy a Porsche.
 Seventy percent of the total value of the tax cut enacted with Arizona's 2.5% flat tax rate benefitted those with incomes of more than \$200,000.
 Less than 10% of the total value of the tax cut went to the vast majority of Arizonans who earn less than \$100,000.
 This is the impact of replacing a progressive income tax rate structure ranging from 2.59% to 4.5% with one tax rate for all Arizonans.
 See Figure 2.